- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 You do get a decent field of view, which is one of the main selling points of the helmet.
 You better hope you remember your tinted visor, though, because you can’t wear sunglasses and see the HUD.

-There are panels that sit on top of the visor connectors that work like a trackpad; you can run your fingers along to control volume, calls, and more.
+The helmet’s discreet touch panel on top of the visor connector works like a trackpad; you can run your fingers along it to control volume, calls, and more.

 On top of the touchpads, you also get a pair of LEDs, adding a little extra visibility when you’re cruising at night.

-You can also download an app for iOS and Android which lets you control a range of settings including for the speakers, which unfortunately are not great quality according to reviews.
+You can also download the Crosshelmet app for iOS and Android which lets you control a range of settings including for the speakers, which unfortunately are not great quality according to reviews.
+You get a few basic settings and “CrossSound Control” which as far as I can tell doesn’t actually change the sound in the helmet.

 Now for the tech that the app controls.